StanfordVL/iGibson/docs/assets.md

 ## Test meshes

 In `test` folder we save a mesh file to test the renderer is compiled correctly, it is used by `test/test_render.py`.

+## Example configs

+Sample config files to be used with the demo.